OrlandoCompC/OrlandoCompC/README.md

 <h1>Hi, I'm Orlando! </h1>
-🌱 I am currently attending Sheridan College to complete my honours bachelor's degree in cybersecurity.
+🌱 Welcome to my GitHub profile!
+I am a cyber security student who is attending Sheridan College to complete my honours bachelor's degree with a passion for learning all that I can about the field.
+On my profile, you will find a variety of projects that I have worked on for my own learning or for school assignments.
+These projects are meant to document my progress as I learn and explore the world of cyber security.
+Thank you for visiting my profile and I hope you enjoy following along with my journey.

 📫 I may be reached at companioniorlando@gmail.com.